Trooping the Colour: Sovereign's participation

 Queen Elizabeth II attended Trooping the Colour in every year of her reign, except in 1955 when the event was cancelled due to a national rail strike.
 Having ridden her mare Burmese between 1969 and 1986, the Queen rode in a carriage from 1987.
 On 13 June 1981, she and her horse were startled by an unemployed youth, Marcus Sarjeant, who fired six blank rounds from a starting revolver.

 King Charles III (left), in the uniform of the Welsh Guards, is followed by William, Prince of Wales, Prince Edward, Duke of Edinburgh and Anne, Princess Royal in 2023.

-Her 80th birthday in 2006 was marked by a large flypast of 40 planes led by the Battle of Britain Memorial Flight and culminating with the Red Arrows.
-It was followed by the first feu de joie ("fire of joy") fired in her presence during her reign, a second being fired at her Diamond Jubilee celebrations in 2012.
-In 2008, a flypast of 55 aircraft commemorated the RAF's 90th anniversary.
+Her 80th birthday in 2006 was marked by a large flypast of forty aircraft, led by the Battle of Britain Memorial Flight and culminating with the Red Arrows.
+It was followed by the first feu de joie ('fire of joy') fired in her presence during her reign, a second being fired at her Diamond Jubilee celebrations in 2012.
+In 2008, a flypast of fifty-five aircraft commemorated the RAF's 90th anniversary.

 In 2023, at the first Trooping the Colour of Charles III as king, he revived the tradition of the sovereign riding on horseback and in uniform.
 The flypast of some 70 aircraft was a reprise of the display originally intended for the coronation, which had been curtailed due to poor weather.
+From 2025, the King opted to resume using a horse-drawn royal state carriage.